llccd/TermWrap/README.md

 `Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Device and Resource Redirection\Do not allow supported Plug and Play device redirection` -> Disabled

 `Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Connection Client\RemoteFX USB Device Redirection\Allow RDP redirection of other supported RemoteFX USB devices from this computer` -> Enabled

+### Notes on audio recording redirection

+Just like UmWrap, EndpWrap is only needed on server and home editions.
+It gets loaded in all applications that play/record remote audio, and may cause some tricky applications to stuck or crash.

+To enable audio recording redirection, both `EndpWrap.dll` and `Zydis.dll` needs to be copied to the system32 folder.
+After that, change the following registry entry from `rdpendp.dll` to `EndpWrap.dll`:

+`HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\AudioEnumeratorDll`